sahidesu25/MODERN-PORTFOLIO-THEORY/README.md

 1) Number of simulations: 10000
 2) Inflation adjusted at the rate of 3.5% every year
 3) Initial Investment = $100000

-4) projected portfolio future value over 20 years.
+Used MonteCarlo Simulation to predict outcomes over future time period, projecting the portfolio future value over 20 years by using past risk (SD) and return (Mean) given for a uniformly distributed random

 Results of Simulation